david672orford/pub-tools/docs/subapp-khplayer.md

 * Under **Docks** uncheck **Audio Mixer** since we will not be using it.
 * Go to **Tools**, **Scripts** and add the following scripts from the **obs-scripts** directory of this project:
+  * **khplayer-startup.py** -- Automatically start the virtual camera and a fullscreen output on the monitor you select,  switch to your initial scene, and mute audio.
   * **khplayer-server.py** -- Run the Pub-Tools web server inside of OBS so we will not need
   * **khplayer-cable.py** -- Creates a To-Zoom/From-OBS virtual audio cable every time OBS starts
   * **khplayer-vidoes.py**
     * Mute the system default input device (the microphone) when videos are playing.
 This improves sound quality for participant in Zoom considerably.
     * Switch to the scene you specify whenever a video finishes playing.
 Set this to the scene with the camera which shows the stage.
     * Stop the playing of videos from JW.ORG a few seconds before the end so the speaker will not have to wait for the end card to disappear.
-  * **khplayer-outputs.py** -- Automatically start the virtual camera and a fullscreen output on the monitor you select to start it separately

 ## Starting the Meeting